confluentinc/cp-demo/docs/index.rst

 4. Use Google Chrome to view the |c3| GUI at http://localhost:9021.
 Log in as super user ``superUser`` and password ``superUser``.
 Click on the top right button that shows the current date, and change ``Last 4 hours`` to ``Last 30 minutes``.

-5. View the data in the Kibana dashboard at http://localhost:5601/app/kibana#/dashboard/Wikipedia
+5. To see the tail end of the entire pipeline, view the Kibana dashboard at http://localhost:5601/app/kibana#/dashboard/Wikipedia

 ========